elenatobi/ZAYAH/README.md

 ## Important concept names to be beware of:
 * Shape: the geometry object displayed in canvas, include rectangle, line, ellipse and so on.
-* Node: A single element that can be displayed onto the canvas, including shapes, text and image.
+* Single element: Only one element that can be displayed onto the canvas, including shapes, text and image.
 * Container: the group of nodes.
 All of shapes in one group apply the same behavior (moving, resizing, layer number chaning, color changing and so on).
 * Node: the concepts of shape and layout are collectively called as widget.